TIY-Durham/2015-FALL-FEE/21--HALFTIME/README.md

 You've met four of the Blueprints so far: `MultiColumnForm`, `NestedAccordion`, `VerticalTimeline`, and  `ViewModeSwitch`.
 But there's others out there, too, and it's time to meet them -- in a pair.

-From each group below, choose one "obstacle course" to tackle.
-You should choose _two_ total, one from each group.

 **The $ Menu**
 * [Horizontal Drop-Down Menu](http://tympanus.net/codrops/2013/03/05/horizontal-drop-down-menu/)
 * [Horizontal Slide-Out Menu](http://tympanus.net/codrops/2013/05/17/horizontal-slide-out-menu/)